nehapatel0810/Air-Canvas-Project/README.md

 - Close the full palm (make a fist) to stop drawing or finalize shapes.

 ### Tool Selection
-- Raise both index and middle fingers to enter selection mode.
+- Open the full palm (all fingers open) to enter tool selection mode.
-- Touch buttons using fingertip to:
-  - Select colors
+- Use the index fingertip to select buttons and tools.
+- Different options can be selected such as:
-  - Choose shapes
+  - Colors
-  - Change brush type
+  - Shapes
+  - Brush types
-  - Enable eraser
+  - Eraser
   - Clear canvas

 ### Fill Tool